CentauriSoldier/LuaEx/docs/api/enum.md

 #### Enum Methods
 - **__hasa**	Determines whether or not this enum has a given item (*boolean*)
+- **serialize** Serializes the enum for saving in text format, preserving it for reloading later

 #### Enum Metamethods
 - **__call** Returns an iterator which returns the ordinal value and item object on each iteration (*iterator*)